 There are three kinds of people in this world, narrator Dan Taberski tells us in the opening episode of Apple’s original podcast The Line — a gripping, six-part audio series that follows the story of US Navy SEAL Eddie Gallagher, who was charged with war crimes back in 2018.

 Because it means people are thinking, and that people are grappling with the complexity of the fog of war.
-And jettisoning silly claptrap about good guys and bad guys, right and wrong, and a clear, easily definable line that demarcates it all.
+And abandoning silly nonsense about good guys and bad guys, right and wrong, and a clear, easily definable line that demarcates it all.

 I cannot stress this enough — the podcast was strong enough that it hooked me and held my attention to the same degree as any of the strongest TV series you could point to right now, which surprised me.
-It also surprised me to learn that there are only around 2,500 SEALs.
-There are high schools with bigger student bodies than that, and with less drama, to boot.
+It also surprised me to learn that there are only around 2,500 SEALs — a small number, when you consider there are US high schools with bigger student bodies than that.
+And with less drama, to boot.

-“F–k that, I’m a f–ng lion,” a SEAL tells Taberski at one point during the podcast, in relation to that maxim about the three kinds of people in the world.
+“F–k that, I’m a f–ng lion,” a SEAL tells Taberski at one point during The Line, in relation to that maxim about the three kinds of people in the world.
 “I’m hunting wolves.
 I’m not waiting for wolves to hunt me.
 And every now and then, I’ll eat a sheepdog and a lamb, if it gets in my way …”

 “… That’s been my mentality, and I’m trying to tone it down.”

-Taberski also spends time, well in advance of squaring the focus on Gallagher and his action, by walking through how it is that soldiers become SEALs in the first place.
+Taberski also spends time, well in advance of squaring the focus on Gallagher and his action, by walking through just how it is that soldiers become SEALs in the first place.
 He details the intense, grueling “hell week” program they’re put through, which is really designed to do one thing: Make as many of them as possible say, “To hell with this,” then ring the bell in the center of camp, and quit.
-Because contrary to what you might think, the people in charge of looking for men to become SEALs aren’t looking for necessarily the fastest, strongest, toughest, meanest, smartest … or whatever other adjective you want to pick.
+Because contrary to what you might think, the people in charge of turning men into SEALs aren’t looking for necessarily the fastest, strongest, toughest, meanest, smartest, or even the best.
 When you boil it down to the fundamental thing, The Line explains to listeners, the SEALs are looking for guys who just won’t quit or stop.

 “I just miss them so much,” one of the SEALs tells Taberski at one point, between tears.
 “Yeah.
 I just miss ’em.
 They were my bros.
 And f–k, man.
 We did some f—ng amazing stuff together.
 That’s why I don’t want to go to the funerals.
 I choose to think of them as (if) they’re still here.”